krasimir/google-groups-messanger/README.md

 # Google Groups Messanger

-Create new conversation in Google groups using puppeteer.
+Create new conversation in Google groups using playwright (with Firefox as a headless browser).

-_(Have in mind that this will work only if you don't have two-factor authentication set for the user)_
+_(Have in mind that this will work only if you don't have two-factor authentication for your gmail account)_

 ## Usage

-Copy `example.config.json` to `config.json`.
+Copy `example.config.json` to `config.json` and fill the placeholders.

 ### Locally